Learning extremal graphical structures in high dimensions: Background

 \subsection{Extremal graphical models}

-Since the support space $\mathcal L$ of a multivariate Pareto distribution $\g Y$ is not a product space, the set of auxiliary random vectors $\g Y^{(m)} = (\g Y \given Y_m > 1)$, $m\in V$, plays an important role in the analysis.
-In fact, they are the basis for the definition of conditional independence for the random vector $\g Y$ in \cite{EH2020}.
-For disjoint sets $A,B,C\subset V$, we say that $\bY_A$ is conditionally independent of $\bY_C$ given $\bY_B$ if the usual conditional independence holds for all auxiliary vectors:
+Since the support space $\mathcal L$ of a multivariate Pareto distribution $\g Y$ is not a product space, the classical notion of conditional independence fails to hold in general between components of $\bY$.
+However, the auxiliary conditional laws $\g Y^{(m)} = (\g Y \given Y_m > 1)$, $m\in V$, are supported on a product space.
+They form the basis for the definition of conditional independence for the random vector $\g Y$ in \cite{EH2020}.
+For disjoint sets $A,B,C\subset V$, we say that $\bY_A$ is conditionally independent of $\bY_C$ given $\bY_B$ in the extremal sense if the usual conditional independence holds for all auxiliary vectors: